-Raising awareness for access to justice becomes a walk in the park at BABSEA CLE and CLE Foundation’s 6th Trio For Justice on Saturday, 10 January 2015.
+Raising awareness for access to justice becomes a walk in the park at BABSEA CLE and BABSEA CLE Foundation’s 6th Trio For Justice on Saturday, 10 January 2015.
 We now open online registration for our flagship awareness raising and fundraising event.
-The proceeds support the work CLE Foundation and our partners do with universities to establish and support legal clinics in Thailand, as well as BABSEA CLE’s projects supporting university-based and community-based legal clinics throughout the region — working on issues of land law and sustainable development, the rights of stateless persons, rights of persons with HIV, migrant worker rights, prisoners’ rights, juvenile justice, access to health care, and the rights of transgender people and sex workers.
+The proceeds support the work BABSEA CLE Foundation and our partners do with universities to establish and support legal clinics in Thailand, as well as BABSEA CLE’s projects supporting university-based and community-based legal clinics throughout the region — working on issues of land law and sustainable development, the rights of stateless persons, rights of persons with HIV, migrant worker rights, prisoners’ rights, juvenile justice, access to health care, and the rights of transgender people and sex workers.

 The Trio For Justice comprises a half-marathon, a 10K and 5K run/walk as well as a 3K fun run/walk.
 In 2015 we will be combining the Trio For Justice with the popular Access to Justice Public Interest Fair (A2J).
 These will be followed by the Access to Justice